-The evaluation will provide evidence of the effectiveness of HPS as a whole, as well as progress towards outcomes and, if possible to assess, impacts.
-It will recommend how to strengthen the programme M&E, based on the conclusions of the evaluation.
+- The evaluation will provide evidence of the effectiveness of HPS as a whole, as well as progress towards outcomes and, when possible to assess, impacts. - The evaluation will recommend how to strengthen the programme M&E, based on the conclusions of the evaluation.
 This will contribute to robust monitoring in the remaining programme implementation and for possible future partnership programmes.